Silverr12/DMA-CFW-Guide/README.md

 ## **7. Building, Flashing & Testing**
-> [!CAUTION]
-> **There is a good chance that on your first flash if you went about some of the more 'harder' to navigate steps it will mess something up, don't worry, and look at the troubleshooting below.**<br />

 1. Run `source vivado_build.tcl -notrace` in the tcl console to generate the file you'll need to flash onto your card<br />
    - You'll find the file in `pcileech_squirrel/pcileech_squirrel.runs/impl_1` named "pchileech_squirrel_top.bin"<br />